- Clinical science

 Compression ultrasonography with Doppler (test of choice)

-- Definition: A combination of ultrasonography (to visualize the vein) and Doppler (to assess blood flow abnormalities) in which the examiner applies pressure using the ultrasound probe.
+- A combination of ultrasonography (to visualize the vein) and Doppler (to assess blood flow abnormalities) in which the examiner applies gentle pressure to normally compressible veins using an ultrasound probe

-- High sensitivity and specificity, but very operator dependent
+- High sensitivity and specificity in the popliteal and femoral veins, but very operator dependent

 - Findings: noncompressibility of the obstructed vein, visible hyperechoic mass, absent or abnormal flow in Doppler imaging